RoshanD15/weavd/README.md

 # weavd
-A web app to track and visualize personal fragrance MyClosets and usage stats.
+A web app to track and visualize your personal closet.
 ## Features
 - Secure user authentication and login
 - Add, edit, and remove Items in your personal wardrobe
 - Mark favorite Items and track usage patterns
-- Interactive dashboard showing:
-  - Most used Items
-  - Favorite fragrance categories
-  - Usage trends over time
+- View other users posts
+- Search by colours and tags search filtering
 - Fully responsive for desktop and mobile

 ## Tech Stack
 - Frontend: React, Tailwind CSS
-- Backend & Auth: Supabase
+- Backend & Auth: Firebase, Node.js
-- Database: PostgreSQL (Supabase)
+- Database: Firestore
-- Deployment: Vercel
+- Deployment: Vercel, Railway

-## Future Improvements
-- Share your fragrance wardrobe with friends
-- Personalized fragrance recommendations
-- Ratings and review system for Items
-- Dark mode toggle

 ## Inspiration
-Built to solve the frustration of tracking and organizing a personal fragrance MyCloset.
+Built to solve the frustration of tracking and organizing your closet, adn finding your next outfit or clothing item purchase.
 As well as providing nice quality of life features and UI guided by market research and user feedback, built on feedback from the fragrance collector community.

 ## Author
 Roshan Dayananda – [LinkedIn](https://www.linkedin.com/in/roshan-dayananda/) – [GitHub](https://github.com/[yourusername])